-Someone recently shared that a famous Christian, reflecting upon his life, said, "I wish I spent more time
+Someone recently shared that a renown Christian evangelist, reflecting upon his life, said, "I wish I spent more time reading the

 1. Bible study is difficult.